-A HIGH-ranking police officer was arrested in connection with drunk driving after he crashed into another vehicle on Saturday night.
+Cape Town - A high-ranking police officer was arrested in connection with drunk-driving after he crashed into another vehicle on Saturday night.

 Brigadier Moses Memela, cluster commander of the Brackenfell, Kraaifontein and Durbanville police stations, was arrested after colliding with another car in Khayelitsha.

-Without naming the suspect, police spokesman Captain FC van Wyk confirmed the incident yesterday and said it had happened at 7.30pm on Saturday on the N2 turn-off between Mew Way and Spine Road in the direction of Cape Town.
+Without naming the suspect, police spokesman Captain FC van Wyk confirmed the incident on Sunday and said it had happened at 7.30pm on Saturday on the N2 turn-off between Mew Way and Spine Road in the direction of Cape Town.

 Referring to the incident, deputy metro police chief Yolandi Faro said a metro police officer had been taking the details of the drivers involved in the collision when he noticed that the driver of the Mercedes Benz sedan (Memela) was not stable on his feet.